 The Company was one of the first Foreign Private Issuers (FPIs) in South America to conform to the requirements of Sarbanes-Oxley Law (SOX), Section 40 and uses the criteria established by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) to internal controls.
 The Company also is in accord with Section 302 of the same Act, which defines that director executives shall personally declare their responsibility for disclosure of information.
 These certifications have improved and reaffirmed the Company´s commitments to good corporate governance practices.

-- Board of Directors - The Board of Directors is composed by six members, including two independent members.
-Members of the Board of Directors are normally elected at the Annual General Meeting.
-The mandate of the Members of our Board of Directors is one year, with re-election.
-The current term of all our executive officers ends in April, 2017.
+- Board of Directors - The Board of Directors of GOL has nine members, five of which are independent.
+The members of the Board of Directors are, as a rule, elected at the Annual Shareholders’ Meeting.
+The term of office of the members of the Board of Directors is of one year, with the reelection authorized.
+The term of office of the current members of the Board of Directors is due on April 2021.

-- Fiscal Council - Under the Brazilian Corporation Law, the Fiscal Council, or Fiscal Committee, is a corporate body independent from a company‘s management and independent auditors.
+- Fiscal Council - Under the Brazilian Corporation Law, the Fiscal Council, or Fiscal Council, is a corporate body independent from a company‘s management and independent auditors.
 The Fiscal Council can work on a permanent or non-permanent basis, in which case it will act during certain fiscal year, as established by the shareholders.
-The Fiscal Council elected shall have at least three and at most five members, and an equal number of alternates.
-Currently, there is no Fiscal Council installed.
+The Fiscal Council must have at least three and at most five sitting members and an equal number of alternate members.
+The Fiscal Council is currently in place.
+The Company’s Fiscal Council is composed of three members, elected by the Shareholders’ Meeting, with a term of office that expires at the Company’s next Annual Shareholders’ Meeting.
+The current members of the Fiscal Council are Marcelo Moraes, Renato Chiodaro and Marcela de Paiva.

-- Executive Officers - Responsible for the direct management of business, the Board of Executive Officers is composed of at least two and at most seven executive officers elected by the Board of Directors for a one-year term of office.
-Any executive officer may be removed from office before the end of his or her term.
-The current term of all our executive officers ends in February 2017.
+- Executive Officers - Responsible for the direct management of businesses, the Board of Executive Officers is composed of a minimum of two Executive Officers and a maximum of seven Executive Officers elected by the Board of Directors for a term of office of one year.
+Any Executive Officer may be removed from office by the Board of Directors prior to the end of his/her term.
+The term of office of the current Executive Officers ends in December 2020.

-- Management Committee - GOL also has six Management Committees consisting of members of the Board of Directors, executives and independent auditors (People Management and Corporate Governance Policy Committee, Financial Policy Committee, Risk Policies Committee, Statutory Audit Committee, Alliances Committee and the Sub-Committee for Accounting, Tax and Financial Statement Policies).
+- Management Committee - GOL also has six Management Committees, whose members include executive officers, independent auditors and members of the Board of Directors (Personnel Management Policies and Corporate Governance Committee, Financial Policy Committee, Risk Policies Committee, Statutory Audit Committee, Alliances Committee and Accounting Policies, Tax and Financial Statements Subcommittee).

 Under GOL´s by-laws , our shareholders are responsible for establishing the aggregate amount we pay to the members of our board of directors and our executive officers.
 Once our shareholders establish an aggregate amount of compensation for our board of directors and executive officers, the members of our board of directors are then responsible for setting individual compensation levels in compliance with our by-laws.